-David is an Australian left handed batsman and athletic fielder.
-He is a hard man to keep quite he loves to smash the ball hardly with the help of his wrist.
+David is an Australian left-handed batsman and the athletic fielder.
+He is a hard man to keep quiet he loves to smash the ball hard with the help of his wrist.
 David considers one of the most destructive hitters in the cricket world.
-At the age of 14 David started playing cricket for the Sydney Coastal Cricket Club.
+At the age of 14, David started playing cricket for the Sydney Coastal Cricket Club.
 He was selected to be a part of the first class Eastern Suburbs Club at the age of 15.
 David toured Sri Lanka with the Australia U-19 side.

 David Warner ODI, T20 and Test Career

 David was selected for Australia’s International T20 team in January 2009 against South Africa at Melbourne Cricket Ground.
 In this match David displayed his powerful style of batting, he scored 89 off 43 balls with 7 fours and 6 sixes.
-It was also include in the 2 nd fastest international T20 half century ever.
-His strong arm and muscles help him to thrash the ball so hardly to hit the ball out of the ground.
+It was also included in the 2nd fastest international T20 half-century ever.
+His strong arm and muscles help him to thrash the ball so hard to hit the ball out of the ground.

 David made his international Test cricket debut against New Zealand in Brisbane in December 2011 in the first test of the Trans-Tasman Trophy.